Telemarketing – The importance of knowing your target market

 - Screen your lists – At the outset and every 28 days against the CTPS opt-out register for those that do not wish to receive unsolicited calls

 No list is perfect.
 In fact, I’d argue that most lists are poor.
 However, every successful telemarketing campaign needs a good list as a starting point.
-If you want your cold-calling to be successful, put the work in up front to ensure that the data you have is of sufficient quality.
+If you want your cold-calling to be successful, but the work is upfront to ensure that the data you have is of sufficient quality.
 You won’t regret it.

 If you’d like to know more or book a new business development strategy workshop and find out how GSA Business Development can help Generate Growth for your Business, by contacting us now on 0845 658 8192 or send us an email.